 When to Contact a Medical Professional

-Call your health care provider if you have darkening of your face that does not go away.
+Call your provider if you have darkening of your face that does not go away.

-Using sunscreen every day helps prevent melasma.
+Use a broad spectrum high SPF sunscreen every day to prevent melasma.
 Sunscreen use also helps prevent skin cancer and wrinkles.

 Chloasma; Mask of pregnancy; Pregnancy mask